ct6502/apple2ts/README.md

 ## Apple II ROMs

-This repository doesn't contain any Apple II ROMs.
-However, these are fairly easy to find on the web.
 To make a ROM image, save the raw binary data from the C000-FFFF ROM in a single file.
 Then convert the file to a Base64 encoding.
-On the Mac, I used the following command:
+On the Mac, you can use the following command:

 ```sh
     openssl base64 -in rom_2e.bin -out rom_2e.base64.ts